 JobReady use a series of software development environments, development, staging and production.
 Software is only able to progress to the next environment after it passes all the checks at each level.
 Internal peer code review, static code analysis, automated unit and integration testing, manual QA and UAT.

 Web Application Development

-JobReady web applications are developed with using security best practice.
+JobReady web applications are developed using security best practice.
 All developers are trained to be aware of OWASP security guidelines.
 Database queries are parameterized.
 Application inputs and outputs are properly sanitised and encoded.
 Errors and exceptions are logged and monitored.

 Databases are securely provisioned with unique credentials.
 All use and administration of the database is through the web application and framework.
 Database administrator accounts are only used to provision less privileged accounts for regular use.
 The network is designed to restrict secure access to the database to the fewest necessary systems.
 Volumes used for data are encrypted at rest for an extra layer of protection.
 Production, test and development environments are strictly separated.

 Strong authentication and access controls are implemented to restrict administrative access to production systems, internal support tools, and customer data.
 All administrative access to production systems requires a second factor of authentication.
 Machine-level access requires key-based authentication and uses transport encryption to provide data confidentiality in transit.
 Unique user identification, strong passwords and One-Time-Passwords (OTP) are used to help ensure access to customer data is appropriate and authorised.
 Security events on the application, host, network and environment are logged and audited.